Skip to content

 This event took place on Wednesday 15 February 2023.

-Watch a recording of the Frozen Earth event
+Watch a recording of Frozen Earth

 At a time when there is a revival of narrative painting, Salter resolutely makes paintings that could be considered abstract.
 This conversation explored the embodied language of abstract painting: how the act of looking engages all the senses and demands a similar response to that of the distinctive aesthetics Salter discovered and embraced when living and working in Japan.